Towards using utility data to quantify how investments would have increased the wind resilience of distribution systems: Results

 Table \ref{tab:resultsArea1} also presents the change in metrics for the two types of improved restoration.
 The earlier restoration time is specified by the shortening time $t_{\rm earlier}$ in (\ref{rkearlier}), and the faster restoration is specified by the improvement factor $c_{\rm faster}$ in (\ref{eq:rnewrate}).
 It is convenient in order to facilitate comparisons to select $t_{\rm earlier}$ and $c_{\rm faster}$ for each area so that the average {\sl outage hours} for large events decrease by exactly 10\%.
 In particular, we select $t_{\rm earlier}=2.84$ hour and $c_{\rm faster}=0.9385$ for area 1 and $t_{\rm earlier}=1.92$ hour and $c_{\rm faster}=0.9522$ for area 2.

 The earlier and faster restorations do not remove any outages, so the {\sl event size} and {\sl customers out} metrics stay the same.

 The earlier restoration in (\ref{rkearlier}) reduces restoration times by $t_{\rm earlier}$, but with a limitation so that restoration of each component does not occur before it outages.
-This limitation for some restores causes the average {\sl time to first restore} to reduce, but by less than $t_{\rm earlier}$.
+This limitation for some restores causes the average {\sl time to first restore} to reduce but by less than $t_{\rm earlier}$.
 For large events, the average {\sl time to first restore} reduces from 2.95 hrs to 0.92 hrs and from 2.56 hrs to 0.96 hrs in area 1 and area 2, respectively.
 In the absence of the limitation in (\ref{rkearlier}), all restoration times are reduced by $t_{\rm earlier}$ and the {\sl restore duration} stays the same.
-However, the limitation affects some of these restorations, and these can include the first and last restoration of an event, and this results in the average {\sl restore duration} decreasing.
+However, the limitation affects some of these restorations, which can include the first and last restoration of an event, resulting in the average {\sl restore duration} decreasing.

 The faster restoration in (\ref{eq:rnewrate}) speeds up the restoration by the factor $c_{\rm faster}$ over the duration of the restoration, but with a limitation so that restoration of each component does not occur before it outages.
 In the absence of the limitation in (\ref{eq:rnewrate}), the {\sl restore duration} would decrease by 6.2\% and 4.8\% corresponding to the $c_{\rm faster}$ values for area 1 and area 2, but we see in Table \ref{tab:resultsArea1} less decrease in some of the mean {\sl restore durations} due to the limitation.
 The {\sl time to the first restore} is unaffected by the faster restoration.
 The change in the average {\sl customer hours} quite closely follows the change in the average {\sl outage hours}.
 The faster restoration affects the small events differently because they have only one or two outages.
 The events with only one outage remain unchanged as their {\sl restore duration} is zero.
-Also, a large number of two-outage events have zero {\sl restore duration} when both outages restore at the same time.
+Also, a large number of two-outage events have zero {\sl restore duration} when both outages are restored at the same time.
 Therefore, those small events also remain unchanged.
 Consequently, only a small proportion of small events see improvements due to faster restoration, which explains the very small changes in the average metrics other than {\sl restore duration}.